 Your first step is to turn CBD-A into CBD.
 If you read our COAs, you will see that actual CBD content is around 1% and CBD-A is in the high teens.
 Heating or decarboxylating will change CBD-A to CBD.
 There is some discussion about the benefits of raw CBD-A but we find activated CBD to be most effective for our purposes.

 We use a convection oven set to 240F.
 If we start seeing light smoke we dial back our temp a bit to preserve terpenes.
 Place 4 oz of high-CBD hemp flower in a baking pan and place in the oven for 60 minutes.
 We use our kiln-dried flower which tests at 18% raw CBD.
 There are plenty of decarboxylation time/temp tables online.
 Some might vary.
 But we’ve found this schedule to produce consistent results.

 If you are making a tea blend, you are almost done.
 You can now add other dry ingredients to your activated hemp tea material.
-We like Chamomile, Lemon Balm, Milky oat tops, Skull cap and Valerian root.
-Chai works very will with milk, and milk fats bind with the CBD.
+We like Chamomile, Lemon Balm, Milky oat tops, Skull cap, and Valerian root.
+Chai works very well with milk, and milk fats bind with the CBD.

 If you are making a salve, you are ready to add your activated hemp material to an MCT oil for your salve base.